On the Rocks (Midland album)

 On the Rocks is the debut studio album by American country music band Midland.
-It was released on September 22, 2017 via Big Machine Records.
-In 2019 it was certified Gold by RIAA for selling 500,000 units.
+It was released on September 22, 2017, via Big Machine Records.
+In 2019, it was certified gold by the RIAA for sales of 500,000.

 Content

 The album features 13 songs, featuring the singles "Drinkin' Problem", "Make a Little", and "Burn Out".
 All songs written by band members on album.
 Josh Osborne, Shane McAnally, and Dann Huff served as producers.

 Critical reception

-Allmusic reviewer Stephen Thomas Erlewine rated the album 4 out of 5 stars, comparing its sound favorably to Alabama and Dwight Yoakam.
+AllMusic reviewer Stephen Thomas Erlewine rated the album 4 out of 5 stars, comparing its sound favorably to Alabama and Dwight Yoakam.
 He also stated that "the three members construct sturdy songs with a shimmering surface to match."
 Chris Richards of The Washington Post described the album as "the year's best country album".
 Exclaim! writer Marlo Ashley gave the album a 9 out of 10, comparing "Lonely For You Only" to Sonny James.
 She also called the album "charming".